dechavezv/Hoffman2_Notes/README.md

 # Get the list of nodes

-For our purchase nodes but shared with others.
-Acess these nodes with `highp`
+To get the list of nodes that we have purchased but are shared with others.
+Type fhe folowing:
 `qhost -l group=mcdb`
+**Note**:acess these nodes with `highp`

-You will notice that we have soemthng like:
+You will notice that we have soemthing like:
 12 slots and ~48G per node
 16 slots and ~48G per node
 16 slots and ~252G per node
 24 slots and ~63G per node

-For our own purchase nodes.
-Acess this node with `highmem`
+To list our **rwayne* node.
+Type fhe folowing:
 `qhost -l group=rwayne`
+**Note**:acess this node with `highmem`

 You will notice that we have soemthng like:
 24 slots and 504.8G for a single node